Engine, exhaust, and redrive oil leaks

 It is the nature of (2) stroke engines to “spit” fuel/oil from the throttle and choke shafts on the carburetor.
 Drops of oil form where these shafts exit the carburetor body because the gasoline evaporates, leaving only oil.
 When the drops get big enough, they go somewhere – and it can be anywhere.
 Often they fall on the muffler and stain it.
 They can also splash on parts of the engine which I think has happened here in your photo.
 The air is moving everywhere around the engine and drops of oil can land anywhere.

 Here are two photographs of oil leaks.
 The first photo of a leak is of no consequence and is not likely to be a leak from the crankshaft seal.
-The second photo is of a serious leak of the crankshaft seal on the clutch side of the engine which should be fixed.
+It is not necessary to fix minor seal leaks involving a few drips.
+However, the second photo is of a serious leak of the crankshaft seal on the clutch side of the engine which should be fixed.
+With the proper tools, this seal can be removed without disassembling the engine.

 It is much easier to detect the source of the leaks if the engine has been cleaned thoroughly.
 Oil tends to move downwards and back on the engine surfaces.
-This is due to gravity and the air moving past the engine.
+This is due to gravity and air moving past it.

 Oil leaking from the engine crankcase or the redrive (if there is one) will be the same color as the oil used in the fuel mix, not black.
-It could be a leak in a crankshaft seal but this is not as common as a leak in a redrive seal or from a fill plug.
-Engine oil is thinner than the heavier oil used in the redrive.
+A leak in a crankshaft seal is not as common as a leak in the redrive seal or from the redrive fill plug.
 As the oil from both the redrive and the engine has not been burned (run through the engine), it is hard to tell them apart.
 The easiest way to tell the difference is to remove the redrive and pressure test it (about 5 psi) or to heat it with a heat gun (see test with pressure on this page).
 If there are no leaks in the redrive, the source of the leak is likely a bad crankshaft seal.
 Leaks in the redrive must be repaired promptly.

 Black oil leaks in any engine also indicate an air leak.
 That is, there is both PRESSURE and SUCTION in the exhaust stream up to the muffler.
 If oil is coming OUT then air is also coming IN.
 An air leak will cause the engine to run leaner and, in certain situations, can cause it to overheat and seize.
 It is another reason why pilots should never attach smoke devices anywhere on a 2-stroke engine except at the muffler.
 The smoke fluid (unlike in a 4-stroke engine) will get into the cylinder to be burned and can overheat the engine.